-What Is Fueling the Growth in Jobs
+What Is Fueling the Growth in Jobs for Nurse Anesthetists?

 There are several factors fueling the growth of jobs for nurse anesthetists.
 The most important reason for the growth in this area of expertise is the aging of the American population.
 The large Baby Boom generation is getting older, and they have a high prevalence of chronic diseases.
 Many chronic diseases require procedures and tests that involve anesthesia.
 A nurse anesthetist may be able to perform the sedation or anesthesia necessary for a colonoscopy or biopsy.
 An overall increase in chronic diseases in Americans also means that nurse anesthetist services are needed throughout all ages.

 Nurse anesthetists perform a critical role in the hospital setting.
-They augment the services of physician anesthetists in order to provide comprehensive, thorough and critical patient care.
-Knowing the answer to the question, “How is the job outlook for nurse anesthetists?” could help a degree holder decide where to live or whether or not to choose this area of specialty practice when earning an advanced degree in nursing.
+They augment the services of physician anesthesiologists in order to provide comprehensive, thorough and critical patient care.
+Discovering the answer to the question, “How is the job outlook for nurse anesthetists?” could help a degree holder decide where to live or whether or not to choose this area of specialty practice when earning an advanced degree in nursing.

 For students interested in healthcare as a major, the occupation of nurse anesthetist has all of the characteristics of an appealing career path.
 That is, there are plenty of jobs available, and these positions are associated with six-figure-plus salaries.
 This combination could leave some scratching their heads and asking: Where’s the catch?
 While there’s not a catch, per se, one potential deterrent for would-be anesthetists may be the hefty educational requirement associated with this occupation.